 With ‘instant buy’ buttons and virtual shopping carts now a familiar sight, buying and selling online has never been easier.
 As eCommerce web design continues to evolve and purchasing channels increase in popularity, it’s ever more apparent that as a consumer, you can purchase anything online.
 Some restaurants even have online ordering in place with loyalty programs (and those who don’t could go now and see what software they might need to get set up for online ordering) Seriously, though, try and think of a product that you can’t find online – we couldn’t think of one…

 We’ve said it before, but your website acts as your virtual shop window.
 A concept that’s even more fitting when you add eCommerce into the mix.
-When business owners choose to build an eCommerce website, they choose to operate an online store.
+When business owners choose to build an eCommerce website, irrespective of whether they use professional woocommerce developers or otherwise, they are ultimately making the decision to operate an online store.
 Only this store has less overheads and is available to consumers around the clock.

 For anyone who isn’t familiar with eCommerce, the term refers to any form of transaction conducted online.
 Typically, eCommerce platforms are grouped by transaction type.
 From sites built for B2B transactions (think print management services or specialist industries) to your habitual Amazon and ASOS orders which add to the millions of daily online B2C transactions.
 And then you have C2C purchases, revolutionised by the simplicity of Ebay – they’re all online stores, and they all represent how eCommerce has changed business.